House Dust Allergy in children

-House dust mites are tiny insects — only visible through a microscope — that live in bedding and soft furnishings in the home.
-Dust mites are very common, and can be found in most household mattresses, carpets and upholstered furniture.
+House dust mites are tiny insects — only visible through a microscope.
+Dust mites live in bedding and soft furnishings, carpeting and upholstered furniture, and mattresses and pillows.

-Dust mites won’t cause any harm unless a person is allergic to them.
+They are very common and won’t cause any harm unless a person has allergic reactions to them.

 What causes a dust mite allergy?